Joff -AM – the Forgotten Jesus Music Radio Pioneer

 Andy Williams and Barry Manilow were heard side by side with the 2nd Chapter of Acts, Phil Keaggy, Love Song, Debbie Kerner, Parable, The Way, Barry McGuire and many others.
 Yes, it was soft and not exactly Jesus Rock, but there were electric guitars and even some smokin’ drums in many of the cuts.
-Saturdays also featured the same mix of music.
+Saturday daytime also featured the same mix of music.

 During this time the number of stateside stations playing extensive amounts of Jesus music could almost be counted on two hands, and even fewer gave it the number of hours that JOFF did on weekly basis.

 A young high schooler by the name of Randy was the DJ from 4:00 until 6:00 on Monday through Friday, and Randy ran a mean set.
-Other volunteer DJs took over from 6:00 until 10:00 PM when the station shifted into programs for the night.
+Other volunteer DJs took over from 6:00 until 10:00 PM when the station shifted back into programs for the night.
 I am thrilled to say that I was one of those DJs for a period until I was transferred back to the states in March of 1976.

 I distinctly remember hearing around the station that it was a good thing that the “powers that be” back at headquarters in California were not quite aware of what was going on musically, as it probably would have been stopped in a heartbeat.